 Why do high school students take TNReady and the ACT?

 The ACT and TNReady assessments provide valuable information regarding student achievement and readiness for postsecondary opportunities.
-Yet, the assessments are distinct from one another in their structure, format, and purpose.
-For more information about ACT and TN Ready, we invite you to review these Frequently Asked Questions.
+Yet, the assessments are different from one another in their structure, format, and purpose.
+For more information about ACT and TNReady, we encourage you to review these Frequently Asked Questions.

 Why is one of the strategic goals for the Tennessee Department of Education to have an average ACT composite score of 21?